RFID document search system

 • Enhanced security and access control.

-• Automatic inventory of files in the archive.
+• Automatic inventory of documents in the archive.

 • Reduce human error.